Erik84750/Nextion_DCC-EX_enclosure/README.md

   See https://github.com/Erik84750/Nextion_DCC-EX_master-pcb

   b. the battery holder and charging circuitry are contained on one PCB with specific mounting holes.
 Use this reference as a source: https://tinyurl.com/5b3ys9ak
     Make sure a 5V DC output version is used.
+See picture below for modification instructions for this charger/UPS module.

   c. the rotary encoder needs to be  the basic version (no pcb attached) due to space constraints